Bylaws of the Eastern Athletic Trainers' Association, Inc

 3.3 Member Rights and Privileges

-B. Only Certified or Certified Retired members of NATA Districts 1 & 2 shall be entitled to hold elected office in the Association.
+B. Only Certified or Certified Retired members of NATA Districts 1 and 2 shall be entitled to hold elected office in the Association.

 C. Each member shall have the respective rights and duties as provided for in the Bylaws.